 Section 10.
 In order to preserve and protect public health and safety, no person or persons shall operate a marina or a boat yard without first obtaining a license issued by the Board of Selectmen.
-The application procedure and fee for such a license shall be established
+The application procedure and fee for such a license shall be established by the Board of Selectmen.
+No license shall be issued unless such marina or boat yard provides the following:

-- (1) Adequate facilities for the collection, treatment and disposal of sewage or other sanitary waste, as said Board of Selectmen may specify, including facilities for the purging out and cleaning of holding tanks, the contents of which shall be then disposed of in such manner as not to be discharged into or near any waters of the Commonwealth, unless such discharge is to the municipal sewerage system or to an adequate sewage treatment or disposal facility approved by the Board of Selectmen; - (2) Adequate and conveniently located dockside toilet facilities for the use of the occupants of watercraft; and - (3) Adequate and conveniently located trash receptacles or similar devices for the disposal of litter and refuse.
+(1) Adequate facilities for the collection, treatment and disposal of sewage or other sanitary waste, as said Board of Selectmen may specify, including facilities for the purging out and cleaning of holding tanks, the contents of which shall be then disposed of in such manner as not to be discharged into or near any waters of the Commonwealth, unless such discharge is to the municipal sewerage system or to an adequate sewage treatment or disposal facility approved by the Board of Selectmen;

+- (2) Adequate and conveniently located dockside toilet facilities for the use of the occupants of watercraft; and - (3) Adequate and conveniently located trash receptacles or similar devices for the disposal of litter and refuse.